takashi-ishio/NCDSearch/README.md

 The `-a tld` option uses Levenshtein Distance on tokens without normalization.
 It simply counts the number of added, removed, and modified tokens and reports a code fragment whose distance is at most a given threshold.
 For example, `-q "a < b" -th 1 -full` matches `a > b` and  `a < c`.

+### Experimental options

+#### Full Scan Mode

+For efficiency, the tool compares a query with sampled lines of code by default.
+It is fast, but may result in false negatives.
+If your query is small enough, you should specify `-full` option that checks all tokens so that you can get more results.

+        java -jar ncdsearch.jar dir_or_file -lang java -full -e identifier

 ## Evaluation Dataset